Polymorphism in C++ and Rust: type erasure

 Code samples available on GitHub.

-1. If you need to implement a foreign trait for a foreign type, you can use the newtype pattern: wrap the foreign type in your own struct and implement the trait on that.
+1. If you need to implement a foreign trait for a foreign type, you can use the newtype pattern as a workaround for the orphan rule: wrap the foreign type in your own struct and implement the trait on that.